 Copying is cheating and constitutes plagiarism.
 You will be penalized under the Student Discipline Bylaw for Academic Dishonesty if you commit an offence.

-For more information on what constitutes cheating and plagiarism, see the Faculty of Science resource webpage on Cheating and Plagiarism.
 The penalties for academic dishonesty can be severe, ranging from a grade of zero in the assignment to suspension from the Faculty of Science for one year (and other penalties).

 If you are unsure, ASK YOUR COURSE INSTRUCTOR.
 Your instructor will help you!